How to Choose the Best Garden Wildlife Camera

 No-glow LEDs are almost completely unnoticeable to animals, so wildlife is unlikely to get spooked when the lights come on and the camera starts recording.

 Low-glow LEDs can give off a slightly red light, and are more likely to be noticed by animals.
 This could cause them to run away.
-Cheaper trail cams may be fitted with low-glow LEDs, so make sure you know what you’re buying you make your purchase.
+Cheaper trail cams may be fitted with low-glow LEDs, so make sure you know what you’re buying when you make your purchase.

 Waterproofing